It doesn’t matter how great your content is if no one clicks on it—and it all starts with your blog title.

 What Makes a Great Blog Title?

 A great blog title grabs your attention and urges you to want to learn more.
-It should be optimized for SEO, match the intent of your target audience, have a concise purpose and set clear expectations.
+You should optimize it for SEO, match the intent of your target audience, have a concise purpose, and set clear expectations.
 Easy, right?
 Not always.

 Crafting a blog title is a bit of a balancing act between creative brainstorming, keyword research and analysis.
 Yet, the extra time spent on analyzing can be worth the effort—the number one organic result is 10x more likely to receive a click and gets 31.7% of all clicks.